Useful DMV information

 Scheduling DMV appointments

-DMV appointments are not required for written test.
-Must have an appointment for road test.
-Schedule appointments online at www.dmv.ca.gov or by telephone services 1-800-777-0133.
+Appointments are not needed for the written test, but you must schedule an appointment for the road test.
+Book your appointments online at www.dmv.ca.gov or by telephone services 1-800-777-0133.

 DMV Hours of operation